-If you need to know how to claim working from home tax relief then you’ve come to the right place.
-You can claim a working from home PAYE tax refund online via our website.
+If you need to know how to claim to work from home tax relief, then you’ve come to the right place.
+You can claim a working-from-home PAYE tax refund online via our website.
 Simply select the Working from home allowance tab in our menu.
-The beauty of claiming a tax refund online is that it’s super easy and you can do it in your pants while eating fried chicken to make your feel better about doing your accounts.
-And don’t forget, if you qualify, you should be getting a cash reward which is always nice.
+The beauty of claiming a tax refund online is that it’s super easy, and you can do it in your pants while eating fried chicken to make you feel better about your accounts.
+And don’t forget, if you qualify, you should get a cash reward which is always lovely.

-Claiming a tax refund online is easy, however, you do allow some time to prep as you will need to provide some documents and have some of your financial information to hand.
-With our online working from home tax relief forms, it’s easy to save your application at any point and come back later.
+Claiming a tax refund online is easy; however, you do allow some time to prep as you will need to provide documents and have some of your financial information.
+Our online working-from-home tax relief forms make it easy to save your application at any point and come back later.

-In the first three months of 2021, more than 800,000 people claimed working from home tax relief, and in the 2020-21 tax year only 3 million people made a claim.
+In the first three months of 2021, more than 800,000 people claimed to work from home tax relief, and in the 2020-21 tax year, only 3 million people made a claim.
 That’s a whopping number but not that big considering how many people in the UK work.
 The chance of you being owed a tax refund is pretty high.

 We could all use some relief…

 To file a tax relief claim for working from home when your employer has asked you to, you can not have received expenses from your employer.
-To claim working from tax allowance and any additional expenses that you’re eligible for, you can do so by filing a working from home tax allowance refund application.
-You can also backdate tax returns up to four years so if you haven’t made a claim before, you could be owed a healthy refund.
+To claim to work from tax allowance and any additional expenses you’re eligible for, you can do so by filing a working from home tax allowance refund application.
+You can also backdate tax returns up to four years, so if you haven’t made a claim before, you could be owed a healthy refund.

-What do you need when you claim working from home tax relief?
+What do you need when you claim to work from home tax relief?

 Employer’s PAYE Reference Number

-This can be found on your P60, which is a document that shows the income tax you’ve paid in the 6 April to 5 April tax year.
-The same form will serve as proof of your income when you apply for a mortgage or loan, and tax credits.
+This can be found on your P60, a document showing the income tax you’ve paid in the 6 April to 5 April tax year.
+The exact form will prove your income when you apply for a mortgage or loan and tax credits.

 Details on Taxable Income and Taxable Benefits